MicrosoftDocs/biztalk-docs/biztalk/core/wcf-adapters-performance-counters.md

  In the preceding pattern, the name of the WCF service contract represents the service contract that the WCF adapters choose to receive messages through the receive location. **biztalksubmit** is an operation name declared in the service contract, and causes the runtime to create WSDL operations in the metadata.

 > [!NOTE]
->  For more information about how the WCF adapters choose a service contract from the available WCF service contracts, see [WCF Adapters Service Contract Reference](../core/wcf-adapters-service-contract-reference.md).
+>  For more information about how the WCF adapters choose a service contract from the available WCF service contracts, see **WCF Adapters Service Contract Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  The other object instance is named using the following pattern: